 Help your child stay on track.
 You can remove distractions and use schedules and timers to help your child complete and turn in work on time.
 For more on how to remove distractions and to create schedules, see Page 2.

 Find or Create Learning Opportunities for Your Child

 If the school or district is not providing learning opportunities at this time, your role is to find or create learning opportunities for your child.
 These should be meaningful—not just busy work.
 They should also be appropriate for your child’s age.
 Here are a few things to keep in mind.

 Pick one or two subjects.
-Remember, you don’t have to cover every subject your child was learning in school!
+Remember, you don’t have to cover every subject!
 Start with one (maybe reading or math or a subject your child is interested in) and then add another when you’re ready.

 Find resources.
 It is good to offer your child a mix of learning activities—online activities as well as other activities.
 For a list or resources for children Pre-K through 12th grade, visit Wide Open School.